abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 = Quick to Set Up and Easy to Get Started =

 As soon as you install and activate the plugin, you can begin collecting event registrations on the single event page for all of your events.
-You can also customize the placement of the form on the single event page or on any other page using a shortcode.
+You can also customize the placement of the form on the single event page or on any other page using a shortcode or the block editor.

 = Uses =